honzukka/package-explorer/README.md

 ### Architecture

-The app an be naturally split into two separate modules:
+The app can be naturally split into two separate modules:
 * **Parser** ([`parser.js`](../master/src/back_end/parser.js))
 * **User Interface** ([`App.js`](../master/src/front_end/App.js))

-These are connected by a data-handling module ([`data.js`](../master/src/back_end.js)).
+These are connected by a data-handling module ([`data.js`](../master/src/back_end/data.js)).
 Its purpose is to load file content either from user upload or from a server-stored mock file, have the parser process it and return it back to the user interface in a suitable data structure:

 ```
 Map(